-Beginning immediately, the court will conduct all trials and hearings in person with the ability to have certain witnesses available through TEAMS.
+The court will conduct all trials and hearings in person with the ability to have certain witnesses available through TEAMS.
 The specifics of the proceeding, including who can and cannot appear remotely will be dealt with on a case-by-case basis.
-Counsel and parties are expected to attend in person unless specifically excused by the court, a request that will rarely be granted.
+Counsel and parties are expected to attend in person unless specifically excused by the court.
+Such a request will rarely be granted.